freeCodeCamp/guide/pages/docs/certificates-guide/use-hex-code-to-mix-colors/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Use Hex Code to Mix Colors"
+title: "Use Hex Code to Mix Colors"
+parent: "certificates-guide"
 ---

 Orange is pure red, mixed with some green, and no blue.